jambuur/APEDSK99/README.md

 The DSR contains 5 additional TI BASIC CALL's to manage DOAD's:

-- CALL PDSK( [1-3] ): sets the Protected flag at 0x10 in the Volume Information Block, preventing APEDSK99 write access to the DOAD.
+- CALL PDSK( [1-3] ): sets the Protected flag at 0x10 in the Volume Information Block, preventing APEDSK99 writing to the DOAD.
 Although it's the same flag as used by some disk managers, it functions more like a virtual "adhesive tab" (remember those?)

 - CALL UDSK( [1-3] ): removes the "tab"

 - CALL MDSK( [1-3] ,"*8 character DOAD name*"): maps DSK[1-3] to a DOAD.
 The DOAD name must be 8 characters, padded with spaces if necessary.

-- CALL SDSK( [1-3] ): shows the current DOAD mapping, Protect/Unprotect status and # of free sectors for the relevant DSKx
+- CALL SDSK( [1-3] ): shows the current DOAD mapping, Protect/Unprotect status and # of free sectors

 - CALL LDSK( [1-3] ): list the files on a DOAD (I always thought that was a really nice feature the C64 had), their type (P)rogram /  (D)isplay / (I)nternal and size in sectors.